hanami/guides-v2/docs/application-architecture/containers.md

 Let's take a look at what this means in practice.

-Imagine we're building a Bookshelf notifications service responsible for sending notifications to users of the Bookshelf platform, over email and instant message.
+Imagine we're building a Bookshelf notifications service for sending notifications to users of the Bookshelf platform.
 After running `hanami new notifications_service`, our first task is to send welcome emails.
-To achieve this, we want to provide a `POST /welcome-emails` action that will send a welcome email via a third-party Acme Email service.
+To achieve this, we want to provide a `POST /welcome-emails` action that will send a welcome email, probably via a send welcome operation, which in turn will want to render our email in both html and plain text.

-As a first pass, we might add two components to our `/app` folder: an action to handle the POST requests, and a send operation for welcome emails.
+As a first pass, we might add four Ruby classes to our `/app` folder - our action, operation, and two renderers.

-Ignoring the content of these classes for now, on the file system, this might look like:
+On the file system, this might look like:

 ```shell
 app